-- Systemic inflammatory disorders.
-These may include lupus and rheumatoid arthritis.
+- Systemic inflammatory disorders, including lupus and rheumatoid arthritis

-- Trauma.
-Injury to your heart or chest may occur as a result of a motor vehicle or other accident.
+- Trauma, such as injury to your heart or chest as a result of a motor vehicle or other accident

-- Other health disorders.
-These may include kidney failure, AIDS, tuberculosis and cancer.
+- Other health disorders, including kidney failure, AIDS, tuberculosis and cancer

 Early diagnosis and treatment of pericarditis usually reduces the risk of the long-term complications.
+Complications of pericarditis include: